kristipati/VeraAutomationSwift/Carthage/Checkouts/keychain-swift/README.md

 ## Thanks 👍

 * The code is based on this example: [https://gist.github.com/s-aska/e7ad24175fb7b04f78e7](https://gist.github.com/s-aska/e7ad24175fb7b04f78e7)
+* Thanks to [diogoguimaraes](https://github.com/diogoguimaraes) for adding Swift Package Manager setup option.
 * Thanks to [glyuck](https://github.com/glyuck) for taming booleans.
 * Thanks to [pepibumur](https://github.com/pepibumur) for adding macOS, watchOS and tvOS support.
 * Thanks to [ezura](https://github.com/ezura) for iOS 7 support.
 * Thanks to [mikaoj](https://github.com/mikaoj) for adding keychain synchronization.
 * Thanks to [tcirwin](https://github.com/tcirwin) for adding Swift 3.0 support.
 * Thanks to [Tulleb](https://github.com/Tulleb) for adding Xcode 8 beta 6 support.
+* Thanks to [CraigSiemens](https://github.com/CraigSiemens) for adding Swift 3.1 support.
+* Thanks to [maxkramerbcgdv](https://github.com/maxkramerbcgdv) for fixing Package Manager setup in Xcode 8.2.

+## Submitting a pull request

+Before submitting a pull request please note that this library is not a full featured wrapper around Keychain API.
+The purpose of this project is to do few things and do them well.
+There are many excellent [alternative solutions](#alternative-solutions) that provide additional features to people who need them.
+This project, in contrast, is a single-purpose tool that sacrifices functionality in favor of the ease of use.

+## Feedback is welcome

+If you notice any issue, got stuck or just want to chat feel free to create an issue.
+We will be happy to help you.

 ## License